US forward Alex Morgan supports transgender kids in sports

 AP Sports Writer

-Forward Alex Morgan says the U.S. national team should have internal discussions about whether to play exhibition games in states that restrict transgender kids from participating in sports.
+Forward Alex Morgan says the U.S. national team should have internal discussions about playing games in states that restrict transgender kids from participating in sports.

 The team is currently preparing for the SheBelieves Cup, a round-robin tournament with Canada, Brazil and Japan that starts next week.
 Matches are scheduled in Florida and Texas, two states that have enacted laws aimed at transgender athletes.